Black Friday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 2018 Apple iPad (gold, 32GB) for $250 ($80 off)

 Apple made its entry-level iPad even better with the latest version, released in March.
 Amazon is currently selling it for $250, which is likely to be the lowest price we'll see this year.
-This deal will be available at Walmart shortly and it could pop up at Target and elsewhere, too.
+This deal is also available at Walmart, and it could pop up at Target and elsewhere, too.
 Meanwhile, Best Buy is currently selling it for $300.

 Deal available Nov.
 22-24.

-Note: Update: This is now sadly out of stock.